ofrizangi/file-backup-server/README.md

 # Tools:
-1. sockets - for connecting between the server and all the clients, and transfering the necessary information.
+1. Sockets - for connecting between the server and all the clients, and transfering the necessary information.
 Working by TCP protocol.
-2. watchdog library - for tracking the directory that is backed up.
+2. Watchdog library - for tracking the directory that is backed up.